flyingtommy/A-accompany-code-for-the-rocking-paper/Example1.md

 ## Before all
 Replace the original craigBamptonImpl.m with the [modified version](./craigBamptonImpl.m).
 You should find the file at path like D:\MATLAB\R2023a\toolbox\pde\+pde\@StructuralModel.
 If you want to keep the original craigBamptonImpl.m, rename it to something else then put the [modified version](./craigBamptonImpl.m) to the location.

+This modified Craig-Bampton implementation allows you to retain any desired fixed-interface modes, whereas the original implementation only allows to retain modes within one specific frequency range.
+Step 1.
+VIII in this example demonstrates how to use this implementation.

 ---